MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/Remove-DnsServerResourceRecord.md

 This command removes the A resource record from a zone named contoso.com that has the name Host01 and the IP address 10.17.1.41.

+If you are running this command as a domain admin with delegated permissions, "-RecordData" parameter is required.

 ### Example 4: Remove multiple SRV records
 ```
 PS C:\> Remove-DnsServerResourceRecord -RRType SRV -Name "_misc._tcp" -ZoneName "_msdcs.contoso.com" -RecordData "0","10","1234","1.1.1.1."